-As you already know, all commands you run on your shell will be saved and you can view them at any time either by using history command or using UP/Down arrows keys or doing a reverse search using CTRL+R key combination from the Terminal.
-All commands that you run on the Terminal will be saved in .bash_history file.
-But you can view, access, and re-run them only from the same machine itself.
+As you already know, the commands you run on your shell will be saved in .bash_history file and you can view them at any time by using either history command or using UP/Down arrows keys or doing a reverse search using CTRL+R key combination from the Terminal.
+However you can view, access, and re-run them only from the same machine itself.
 What if you want to access your Terminal history from a different system on the network?
 No problem!
-Here is where “Bashhub” utility comes in help.
-It is a simple online web service where you can save all commands and access them from anywhere.
+This is where "Bashhub" utility comes in help.
+Bashhub is a web service where you can save all commands and access them from anywhere.
 Bashhub saves every commands entered across all sessions and systems, so you can access them from anywhere.
 To put this simply, your entire BASH history will be available in the cloud and the entire bash history is indexed, and searchable!
 Bashhub is completely free and open source.

 Make sure you have installed Python 2.7 on your system.
 Python 2.7 is available in the default repositories of most Linux distributions, so you can install it using your distribution's package manager.
 For example, run the following command to install python 2.7 on Debian and variants.